 By the time most people find me, they have an idea of what they want in a trainer.
 And they know what they don’t want.
-Bands and balls and cables and tricky gadgets have lost their appeal.
+They have had it with weak, ineffective, and disorganized programs.
+Bands and balls and cables and gadgets have lost their appeal.
 They are tired, as I am, of hearing about core, stability training, and the many drawbacks of gluten.

 They want the real thing.
 The stuff that works because guys in warehouse gyms with big calluses prove it works.
 They crave the edgy not-always-in-the-spotlight kind of exercise and programming that actually yields results.
 These people find me, we meet, I train them, they succeed.
 I’m a hero.
 Easy enough.